About Albourne Estate

 We selected the site of the vineyard not only for its stunning views of the South Downs National Park, but for its slope, aspect, altitude and geology: tracing the beautiful south-facing slope of a low ridge created by underlying Cretaceous green sandstone.

 These features provide excellent drainage, reduced frost risk and maximum sun exposure – critical factors in achieving successful vine growth and grape ripeness at this northerly latitude.
-The vineyard is now planted with 42,000 vines covering approximately 30 acres, which include Chardonnay, Pinot Noir, Pinot Meunier, Pinot Blanc, Pinot Gris, Bacchus, Ortega and Dornfelder.
+The vineyard is now planted with just over 44,000 vines covering approximately 30 acres, which include Chardonnay, Pinot Noir, Pinot Meunier, Pinot Blanc, Pinot Gris, Bacchus, Ortega and Dornfelder.
 This range of varieties and their clones allows us to experiment with a diversity of wine styles and optimise our wines in any given year as vintage variations in the UK can be quite extreme.

 All our wines are carefully made by us on-site in our modern winery where we sensitively mix the ‘old world’ and the ‘new’ in wine making techniques.
 From selective oak barrel maturations for our Chardonnay and Pinot Noir base wines to inert gas pressing of our aromatic varieties and the use of new types of yeasts for our fermentation cultures we continue to explore and push the boundaries of English wine making.